mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/emr-etl-runner/3-Scheduling-EmrEtlRunner.md

 ## 2. cron

 [[/images/warning.png]] | Running EmrEtlRunner as *Ruby* (rather than *JRuby* apps) is no longer actively supported.
-The latest version of the EmrEtlRunner is available from our Bintray [here](http://dl.bintray.com/snowplow/snowplow-generic/snowplow_emr_r88_ankgor_wat.zip).
+The latest version of the EmrEtlRunner is available from our Bintray [here](http://dl.bintray.com/snowplow/snowplow-generic/snowplow_emr_r91_stonehenge.zip).
 ---|:---

 The recommended way of scheduling the ETL process is as a daily cronjob.

-**Note**: The below reference to `snowplow-emr-etl-runner.sh` script is provided in case you are still using the older version of *EmrEtlRunner*.
-It's a better solution to use [`snowplow-runner-and-loader.sh`](https://github.com/snowplow/snowplow/tree/master/4-storage/storage-loader/bin/snowplow-runner-and-loader.sh) script which synchronizes EmrEtlRunner and [StorageLoader](1-Installing-the-StorageLoader).
-You might skip these instructions altogether and return to this topic on [Scheduling the StorageLoader](3-scheduling-the-storageloader) page.

-If you are still using the shell script available in the Snowplow GitHub repository at [`/3-enrich/emr-etl-runner/bin/snowplow-emr-etl-runner.sh`][bash-script] you need to edit this script and update the three variables:

-    rvm_path=/path/to/.rvm # Typically in the $HOME of the user who installed RVM RUNNER_PATH=/path/to/snowplow/3-enrich/snowplow-emr-etl-runner
-    RUNNER_CONFIG=/path/to/your-config.yml
-    RUNNER_ENRICHMENTS=/path/to/your-enrichment-jsons

-So for example if you installed RVM as the `admin` user, then you would set:

-    rvm_path=/home/admin/.rvm

-Now, assuming you're using the excellent [cronic][cronic] as a wrapper for your cronjobs, and that both cronic and Bundler are on your path, you can configure your cronjob like so:

-    0 4   * * *   root    cronic /path/to/snowplow/3-enrich/bin/snowplow-emr-etl-runner.sh
+    0 4   * * *   root    cronic /path/to/eer/snowplow-emr-etl-runner run -c config.yml

 This will run the ETL job daily at 4 AM, emailing any failures to you via cronic.